tinacms/tina.io/content/docs/tina-cloud/client.md

 - Manages auth with Tina Cloud
 - Provides a `request` function for working with the GraphQL API

-If you're just getting started, initialize the `LocalClient` - which will automatically connect with your locally-running GraphQL server.
-From there, you can make GraphQL requests as you would with any GraphQL API:
+Start by initializing the `LocalClient` - which automatically connects with your locally-running GraphQL server.
+From there, you can make GraphQL requests:

 ```ts
 const client = new LocalClient()